gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 method is selected.
 It is up to endpoint policies to determine which protection it deems necessary against down-grade attacks.

-## Persistent Secure Storage of Restart Key Context {#sec-considertation-storage}
+## Persistent Secure Storage of Restart Key Context {#sec-consideration-storage}

-The Restart DTLS Key Context needs to be stored securely and persistently.
-Securely as access to this security context may enable an attacker to perform a restart, resulting in a denial of service on the existing SCTP Association.
+The restart DTLS key context needs to be stored securely and persistently.
+Securely as access to this security context may enable an attacker to perform a restart, resulting in a denial of service on the existing SCTP association.
 It can also give the attacker access to the ULP.
-Thus the storage needs to provide at least as strong resistant against exfiltration as the main DTLS Key Context store.
+Thus the storage needs to provide at least as strong resistant against exfiltration as the main DTLS key context store.

-When it comes to how to realize persistent storage that is highly dependent on the ULP and how it can utilize restarted SCTP Associations.
+When it comes to how to realize persistent storage that is highly dependent on the ULP and how it can utilize restarted SCTP associations.
 One way can be to have an actual secure persistent storage solution accessible to the endpoint.
-In other use cases the persistence part might be accomplished by keeping the current restart DTLS Key Context with the ULP State if that is sufficiently secure.
+In other use cases the persistence part might be accomplished by keeping the current restart DTLS key context with the ULP State if that is sufficiently secure.